sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 Registering a device implies to add the device to the device's list of the corresponding bus driver.

+### Device declaration

+The device delcaraion is not really part of the LDM.
+Nowadays there are tow methos
+ - From the Device Tree (Open Firmware): https://www.kernel.org/doc/html/latest/devicetree/index.html
+ - Fromm the **Advanced Confgiration and Power Interface ACPI** : https://www.kernel.org/doc/html/latest/driver-api/acpi/index.html

 ### Device driver

 References: